B-Bajramovic/AlphaFold-Bioinformatics-BSc/Day2.md

 Use it to run prodigy on all interactions.
 Which interactions are good? which are bad?
 Use the methods practiced previously to analyse the interactions and explain which ones are likely real.

+---

 ### Step 5 Investigate on your own
 Once you have found your best interactions, use available online resources to further investigate whether the interaction is real. i.e. search databases such as uniprot to figure out what proteins you are looking at.

 Once you are finished, look into the bad interactions.
 Why are they bad?
 Which proteins are mitochondrial but do not interact?
-Are all protein mitochondrial?
+Are all proteins mitochondrial?